TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 Depending on the data in the `tt_content` table, the data can be passed to the :ref:`cobj-fluidtemplate`.
-Some data might need additional processing by :ref:`data processor <t3tsref:cobj-fluidtemplate-properties-dataprocessing>` e.g. to resolve file relations.
+Some data might need additional processing by :ref:`data processor <t3tsref:cobj-fluidtemplate-properties-dataprocessing>` for example to resolve file relations.
 The content elements in the extension *fluid_styled_content* are using both methods.
-A data processor can be used to convert a string to an array, like done for the *table* content element with the field `bodytext`, or to fetch a related record, e.g. a FAL file.
+A `Data Processor`:pn: can be used to convert a string to an array, like done for the *table* content element with the field `bodytext`, or to fetch a related record, for example a FAL file.
-In these cases Fluid does not have to deal with these manipulations or transformation.
+In these cases `Fluid`:pn: does not have to deal with these manipulations or transformation.

 Prerequisites